Mte90/espanso-typofixer/readme.md

 ## TODO

-* Define how to upload the packages for espanso hub
+* Looking for an automated way to publish new packages on espanso hub